jnk0le/RFM7x-lib/README.md

 In order to force those modules to work as intended, special (undocumented of course) initialization sequence have to be followed:

-1. All status registers in `BANK0` have to be initialized (0x07 for `STATUS`, 0x00 for the rest) - otherwise doesn't work (even if it works without, it might fail after some time)
+1. All status registers in `BANK0` have to be initialized (0x07 for `STATUS`, 0x00 for the rest) - otherwise doesn't work after some power cycles (covered by rfm7x_init())
-2. BANK1 registers have to be initialized with predefined undocumented values which are different among datasheets for the same chip.
+2. BANK1 registers have to be initialized with predefined undocumented magic values which are different among datasheets for the same chip. (covered by rfm7x_init())
-3. All reserved registers in `BANK1` have to be initialized.
+3. All reserved registers in `BANK1` have to be initialized. (covered by rfm7x_init())
 4. After power-up 1 or 2 bits in reg4(`BANK1`) have to be toggled.
-It might be necessary even after every power-up.
+It might be necessary even after every power-up. (covered by rfm7x_toggle_reg4())

 Unlike the nRF24/SI24R1, clearing `MAX_RT` interrupt request is not enough.
 In this case `FLUSH_TX` command have to be also executed (`TX_REUSE` ???), to unlock any further transmissions.

-- All documentations says about 83 available channels, but tests show that all 127 channels can be used.
+- All documentations says about 83 available channels, but tests show that all 127 channels can be used. (of course, only when you are allowed to use those)
 - All modules except bk2425 (rfm75) are said to be 5V (IO) tolerant "but that's not the case".
 - Other minor differencies can be found in rebranded application notes

 In almost all nRF24 fakes, any kind of power noise, missing decoupling, or even anything around within few meters, may result in increased packet drop rate.
-Even though properly initialized bk242x chips are more stable (noise immune) than SI24R1, it still requires additional bypass caps.
+Even though properly initialized bk242x chips are more stable than SI24R1, it still requires additional bypass caps.

 ## how to examine fakes